-Avast Free Mac Security provides very good antivirus protection for free, and it throws in email scanning on top.
+If you're looking for a free option, Avast Free Mac Security is the best antivirus for Mac you should be looking at, and it even throws in email scanning.
 Unfortunately, this software doesn't offer any other perks that you can't find elsewhere for free.

 Costs and What's Covered